 Use the pH scale to guide you toward that chemical balance and achieve ideal growing conditions for the intended crop.
-The optimum pH level for corn, soybeans, and wheat is 6.5. pH at slightly below or above these levels is acceptable, but 6.5 is the desired target.
-A level of 6.5 is optimal for these crops because it allows them access to those nutrients needed in larger quantities (Figure 3).
+The optimum pH level for most vegetables in Michigan is 6.5 with some crops requiring 6.0 to 6.8.
+Identifying the optimum pH for the crop being grown is important, because it allows them access to nutrients needed in larger quantities (see Figure 3).
+Nutrients needed in large amounts can include nitrogen, phosphorus, potassium, sulfur, calcium, and magnesium.